nsdotorg/cypress-demo/README.md

 ## **Aliases**

-- Reuse DOM Elements
+- Reuse DOM elements
-- Limitation of .then() command
+- Overcomes limitation of .then() command
 - .then() expects input then and there (works with objects)
 - Aliases help you use output later on